 A coat of arms in Scotland is considered inheritable property and can only belong to one person at a time.
 Clansmen actually have no legal right to the coat of arms of their chief.
 If you use the arms of someone else then you are usurping arms, if you make up your own arms, then you are using bogus arms.
-In both cases you are committing a legal offence.
+In both cases you are committing a legal offense.
 For those who have not inherited arms, it is possible to obtain a coat of arms through Lord Lyon King of Arms.

 The shield is the basic minimum for a Scots coat of arms.
 Coats of arms can also include the crest, motto, supporters (typically two) and other elements.
 There are different styles of helmet that can appear on coats of arms, designating different ranks.
 The mantling and wreath are of the main color and metal of the coat of arms.

-The shield on the Countess’s coat of arms features three stars that indicate a descent from the old rulers of the Province of Moray.
+The shield on the Earl of Sutherland’s coat of arms features three stars that indicate a descent from the old rulers of the Province of Moray.
 The Mackays, the Murrays and the Inneses also claim descent and have coats of arms that include or have included the three stars.
 The silver helm with garnished with gold and with gold grilles indicates the rank of peer.
-Due to royal connections, in 1719 the Earls of Sutherland were granted the heraldric symbol of royal alliance in the “double tressure flory counter flory” to their coat of arms similar to that which surrounds the rampant lion in the royal arms.
+Due to royal connections, in 1719 the Earls of Sutherland were granted the heraldic symbol of royal alliance in the “double tressure flory counter flory” to their coat of arms similar to that which surrounds the rampant lion in the royal arms.
 The Coat of arms also features the crest or badge of the chief, a wildcat sejant erect guardant proper; the clan motto, “Sans Peur”; and two supporters denoting the rank of chief.

 A chief has the right to wear the crest as a badge either with or without a circlet and three eagle feathers.
 A chieftain, head of large branches of a clan and recognized as such by the Lord Lyon King of Arms may wear the crest as a badge with two eagle feathers.
 An armiger, or someone with their own coat of arms, may wear his own crest as a badge with or without a circlet and one eagle feather.